Russia says won't deal with 'mutineers' who took power in Ukraine

 "Russia has no strategy on Ukraine at the moment.
 Russia is not delighted with what happened, but has already shown that the relations between the two countries have cooled," said Volodymyr Fedosenko of the Penta think tank in Kiev.

-"Russia will express doubts about the legitimacy of the new government and indirectly support resistance, but Russia will be forced to recognise the new authorities because there is no alternative."
+"Russia will express doubts about the legitimacy of the new government and indirectly support resistance, but Russia will be forced to recognize the new authorities because there is no alternative."